Changi Airport: Safety and security

 The Changi Airport Group (CAG) manages the overall safety and security of the airport.
 The Airport Management Division of the CAG manages the customer aspects of the airport's security, while the Aviation Security Unit oversees the airport's compliance with aviation security (AVSEC) policies, and manages AVSEC-related projects.
 The airport's emergency and fire-fighting services are handled by the Airport Emergency Service Division.
 The Airport Emergency Services handle all instances of rescue and fire-fighting within the airport premises as well as in surrounding waters.
-It operates from two main fire stations (Station 1 by Runway 1 along West Perimeter Road and Station 2 by Runway 2), one sub-station (Domestic Fire Station), and one sea rescue base near the airport.
+It operates from three main fire stations (Station 1 by Runway 1 along West Perimeter Road and Station 2 by Runway 2 and Station 3 by Runway 3), one sub-station (Domestic Fire Station), and one sea rescue base near the airport.

 The airport's security comes under the regulatory purview of the Airport Police Division of the Singapore Police Force (SPF).
-The day to day discharge of security functions at the airport is performed by auxiliary police forces including Aetos Security Management, Certis CISCO and SATS Security Services.
-Aetos and SATS Security Services are affiliated to the ground handling companies of Dnata and Singapore Changi Airport Terminal Services respectively.
+The day to day discharge of security functions at the airport is performed by auxiliary police forces including Aetos Security Management, Certis (former CISCO) and SATS Security Services.
+Aetos and SATS Security Services are affiliated to the ground handling companies of dnata and SATS respectively.
 On 29 April 2008, CAAS signed its then-biggest single security contract for all airport-related security services by engaging Certis CISCO to provide security services at Singapore Changi Airport, as well as Seletar Airport, Changi Airfreight Centre, and the Singapore Air Traffic Control Centre.
 It involves the deployment of about 2,600 Certis Cisco personnel, including armed Auxiliary Police Officers and unarmed aviation security officers to perform tasks such as screening checked baggage, controlling access to restricted areas, and screening passengers before they board their aircraft.

 Since the September 11 attacks and the naming of the airport as a terrorist target by the Jemaah Islamiyah, the airport's security was tightened.
 Prohibited items include sharp/blunt objects and liquids/gels/aerosols above 100ml.
 Devices larger than 7 inches are still needed to be removed for security screening.
-As such, the screening is at the transition point from public to sterile area as under Infrastructure Protection Act 2017.
 Duty-free shops that sells liquor are exempted from regulations.

 Airlines and destinations

 Key markets and destinations

-In 2024, China was the largest market for the airport, followed by Indonesia, Malaysia, Australia, Thailand, India, Japan, Philippines, Hong Kong and Vietnam.
-Kuala Lumpur was the top destination for travellers in the airport, followed by Bangkok, Jakarta, Denpasar, Hong Kong, Manila, Tokyo, Shanghai, Seoul, and Taipei.
+In 2025, China was the largest market for the airport, followed by Indonesia, Malaysia, Australia and India.
+Kuala Lumpur, Bangkok, Jakarta, Denpasar (Bali) and Hong Kong were the busiest routes for the year.